Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker to access clear text communication.
+Successful exploitation of this vulnerability could allow an attacker to cause a denial-of-service condition.

 3. TECHNICAL DETAILS